pandeysoni/pandeysoni.github.io/content/posts/2016-03-05---CRUD-operations-in-node.js-application-(expresss=framework)-using-mongodb.md

 ---
+template: post
 title: CRUD Operations in Node.js Application (Express Framework) using mongodb
-date: "2016-03-05T22:40:32.169Z"
-template: "post"
+slug: >-
+  /2016/03/05/CRUD-operations-in-node.js-application-(expresss=framework)-using-mongodb
 draft: false
-slug: "/2016/03/05/CRUD-operations-in-node.js-application-(expresss=framework)-using-mongodb"
+date: '2016-03-05T22:40:32.169Z'
+description: >-
+  I assume, that you have [node.js](http://nodejs.org) already installed.
+We will create a basic structure using the express generator.
+Great.
+Now we've got Express & the generator installed as a global command on our system.
+Use below command to create express basic structure ...
-category: "Javascript"
+category: Javascript
 tags:
-  - "Node.js"
+  - Node.js
-  - "CRUD"
+  - CRUD
-  - "Express"
+  - Express
-  - "Mongodb"
+  - Mongodb
-description: I assume, that you have [node.js](http://nodejs.org) already installed.
-We will create a basic structure using the express generator...
 ---
 I assume, that you have [node.js](http://nodejs.org) already installed.
 We will create a basic structure using the express generator.
 First, you need to install express and express-generator.